Everyone has a happy place they go to.

 I had two questions when I finished my economics degree…

-- How does economics measure human social emotional real satisfaction and human progress?
+- How does economics measure human social emotional satisfaction and human progress?

 Many initiatives and approaches to happiness have been developed which empower our society to think and feel in another way.
-We can create the society we want when we start to question why we are not happy?
+We can create the society we want when we start to question why we are NOT happy?
 The problem is that we tolerate the unhappiness as if there is no choice we tell ourselves.
 We put up with it.
 Indeed there is always a choice.
 It is to make the steps towards changing the way we see in order to open up to a new path where happiness can occur even when life is difficult.
 That is the litmus test.

 Nonviolence is a Happy Place